I was out with Ben to collect his visa from the Chinese visa office. I really like the new facility. It is quick and efficient.

 We went to take a closer look at the totem pole.

 The tree structure across the street looks very interesting.
 I wonder if it’s real or fabricated.
-More on following page.
-Click here to continue reading
+Continue reading

 After the visit to the Bird’s Nest, we walked over to the Beijing National Aquatics Center, also known as the Water Cube.